alex2276564/LeverLock/README.md

   *PermGuard* - a plugin to enhance server security.
 It temporarily revokes admin permissions when a player joins the server and sending security alerts to Telegram, to prevent unauthorized access or potential security breaches.
 Admins can only restore permissions manually via the console using commands like `lp user playernick permission set *`.

 - [**NoMoreTNTChainCrash**](https://github.com/alex2276564/NoMoreTNTChainCrash)
   *NoMoreTNTChainCrash* is a Minecraft plugin designed to prevent server crashes and lag caused by excessive TNT explosions.
-It achieves this by removing TNT before automated chain explosions can occur, while still allowing players to manually detonate TNT as desired.
+It achieves this by ignoring TNT before automated chain explosions can occur, while still allowing players to manually detonate TNT as desired.

 > 🔍 **You can find more of my Minecraft plugins here:**
 > [https://github.com/alex2276564?tab=repositories](https://github.com/alex2276564?tab=repositories)